-When the potting soil remains waterlogged for an extended time, the oxygen or air circulation stops.
+The oxygen or air circulation stops when the potting soil remains waterlogged for an extended time.
 This drops the oxygen levels for the roots.
-Peperomia plants suffering from low oxygen stress have a slow growth with a wilted appearance.
+Peperomia plants suffering from low oxygen stress have slow growth and wilted appearance.

-Excessive moisture in the soil makes the plant vulnerable to other root rot fungi also.
+Excessive moisture in the soil makes the plant vulnerable to other root rot fungi.
 The first step to control this situation is to use a potting medium with good aeration properties.
 Remove any barriers or blockages that restrict the water drainage.